ReactiveSets/toubkal/README.md

 stable API.

 ### Our Team
-Toubkal is developped by a small team of experienced and passionate back-end and front-end developpers.

-We are well founded, not looking for additional founding, with enough resources to complete this project.
+Toubkal is developped by a dedicated small team of experienced and passionate back-end and front-end developpers.
+We have enough resources to complete this project.

 If you are an experienced javascript programmer, understand the power of reactive programming and would like to join our team, contact us.